HTTPArchive/almanac.httparchive.org/src/content/en/2022/interop.md

 analysts: [rviscomi, kevinfarrugia]
 editors: [tunetheweb]
 translators: []
-bkardell_bio: Brian Kardell is developer advocate at <a hreflang="en" href="https://igalia.com">Igalia</a>, standards contributor, <a hreflang="en" href="https://bkardell.com">blogger</a>, and is currently the W3C Advisory Committee Representative for the <a hreflang="en" href="https://openjsf.org/">Open JS Foundation</a>.
+bkardell_bio: Brian Kardell is a developer advocate and W3C Advisory Committee Representative at <a hreflang="en" href="https://igalia.com">Igalia</a>, a standards contributor, <a hreflang="en" href="https://bkardell.com">blogger</a>.
 He was a founder of the Extensible Web Community Group and co-author of <a hreflang="en" href="https://extensiblewebmanifesto.org">The Extensible Web Manifesto</a>.
 results: https://docs.google.com/spreadsheets/d/1w3GzzTNeKxafFODmjDs6OC2dseNEDDKwUV8KeSgRI1Y/
 featured_quote: TODO
 featured_stat_1: TODO